Madshartmann1/SCAR/README.md

-# mutate_seq_v2 - High-Performance Sequence Mutation Tool
+# mutate_seq - High-Performance Sequence Mutation Tool

 **Version 2.0** - Production-ready tool for introducing controlled mutations into genomic sequences.

 ## Overview

-`mutate_seq_v2` introduces random mutations into DNA sequences (FASTA or FASTQ format) at specified rates or with custom mutation spectra.
-Designed for simulation pipelines requiring realistic sequence variation with precise control over mutation patterns.
+`mutate_seq` introduces random mutations into DNA sequences (FASTA or FASTQ format) at specified rates or with custom mutation spectra.
+This tool is designed for researchers and bioinformaticians who need to simulate sequence variation with precise control over mutation patterns, whether for testing bioinformatics pipelines, training machine learning models, or simulating evolutionary processes.

 ### Key Features